jakesylvestre/site/_posts/security/2013-09-07-HashcatBasics.md

 summary: Hashcat is a nifty tool for testing out passwords.
 In this tutorial, we'll give you a guide through the basics of Hashcat.

-location: _posts/security/YYYY-MM-DD_HashcatBasics.md
+location: _posts/security/2013-09-07_HashcatBasics.md
 ---

-***Before we start, I'd like to warn you that attempting to obtain passwords is illegal.
+***Before we start, I'd like to warn you that attempting to break into any system is illegal.
 The content provided is meant only for educational purposes.***

 Hashcat is a tool often used to test out passwords.
 Firstly, I'll explain how passwords are stored in a typical Linux system, then show how Hashcat is different from other password crackers.